marigolds and tomatoes

 Companion Planting in Containers

-Hmmm…how to turn your container garden into a POWERHOUSE of growth?
-The answer lies in the secret art of companion planting!
-Creating partnerships that will transform your plants into thriving, pest-resistant, soil-improving machines.
+How to turn your container garden into a POWERHOUSE of growth?
+The answer lies in the art of companion planting!

-When you’re short on space but big on garden dreams, efficiency is super important.
+Companion planting is all about teamwork for your plants.
 By pairing plants that complement each other, you create an environment where they grow stronger, healthier, and more resilient.

 peppers and marigolds companion planting in contaners